Floyd County 4-H members place in Life-LifeSmarts competition

-Floyd County 4-H JR LifeSmarts Team participants completed multiple online quizzes to earn, one of four spots, at the state competition held on Monday, February 17.
-The team was challenged through three rounds of quiz bowl type questions and one Speed Smarts round.
+Floyd County 4-H JR LifeSmarts Team participants completed multiple online quizzes to earn one of four spots at the state competition held Monday, Feb.
+17. The team was challenged through three rounds of quiz bowl type questions and one Speed Smarts round.

 The Floyd County 4-H JR LifeSmarts Team was successful in making it to the championship round where they were awarded first place in state.